-At length, Mrs. Bennet cleared her voice and said, “Mr. Bingley, I wish to thank you again for your generous hospitality towards our Lizzy when she stayed at Netherfield.
+At length, Mrs. Bennet cleared her throat and said, “Mr. Bingley, I wish to thank you again for your generous hospitality towards our Lizzy when she stayed at Netherfield.
 She could not stop talking about how kindly she was treated and how she was made to feel so comfortable.”

 “It was our pleasure,” he replied.
 “I know…”